cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

      that factorization of the module can break the method.
      This is implemented, but not visualized.
    - Attacks on other asymmetric methods are not implemented in CrypTool yet.
-To attack Diffie-Hellman, DSA or EC-DSA, one has to calculate "discrete logarithms".
+To attack Diffie-Hellman, DSA, or EC-DSA, one has to calculate "discrete logarithms".
 After implementing this it also could be visualized.
    - Show the avalanche effect at hash or encryption methods.